Cohomological invariants of the stack of hyperelliptic curves of odd genus: -counterpart of -schemes

-where $q$ is a smooth ternary forms of degree $2$ and $f$ is a representative of the equivalence class $[f]$ of a ternary forms of degree $n$. \end{prop} \begin{proof} See \cite[proposition 2.4]{Dil} (what we call here $\PP(V_n)\sm$ there is denoted $\PP(V_n)$). \end{proof} \begin{rmk} A good way to think of the points of $\PP(V_n)\sm$ is as pairs $(q,E)$, where $E$ is an effective divisor of degree $2n$ of the plane conic $Q$ defined by the equation $q=0$.
-Indeed, let $F$ and $G$ be the plane curves respectively defined by $f$ and $g$, not containing $Q$ as an irreducible component.
-By the classical Noether's theorem $AF+BG$, the intersection of $F$ with $Q$ is equal to the intersection of $G$ with $Q$ if and only if the difference $f-g$ is divisible by $q$, that is to say if and only if $f-g$ is in the image of $\bA(2,n-2)\times(\Qptd)\to\bA(2,n)\times(\Qptd)$.
-From this we deduce that the points of $\PP(V_n)\sm$ are in bijection with the pairs $(q,E)$, where $E$ is an effective divisor of degree $2n$.
+where $q$ is a smooth ternary forms of degree $2$ and $f$ is a representative of the equivalence class $[f]$ of a ternary form of degree $n$. \end{prop} \begin{proof} See \cite[proposition 2.4]{Dil} (what we call here $\PP(V_n)_3$ is denoted $\PP(V_n)$ there). \end{proof} \begin{rmk} Another way to think of the points of $\PP(V_n)_3$ is as pairs $(q,E)$, where $E$ is an effective divisor of degree $2n$ of the smooth plane conic $C$ defined by the equation $q=0$.